Mash14/Quotes/README.md

 - Upvote or downvote a quote.

-- Delete a quote
+- Delete a quote.

-- See the number of upvotes and number of downvotes for each quote
+- See the number of upvotes and number of downvotes for each quote.

+- Get random quotes from the comuting world.

 ## Development Server